The Indica APIs

 - What is the source of this data?

-- See About the Rig Veda API and About the Vedic Society API.
+- See About the Rig Veda API, About the Vedic Society API, and About the Mahabharat API.

 - Please log an issue in the GitHub repository.